 Block port 139

 Similarly again use firewall inbound rule to block port 139, so that we can verify its impact on sharing information between two or more system.
-This will add a new in firewall to stop the traffic coming on port 139.
+This will add a new in the firewall to stop the traffic coming on port 139.

-From given image you can see that we are able to access to ignite folder when the port 139 has been blocked by admin in his network.
+From given image, you can see that we are able to access to ignite folder when the port 139 has been blocked by admin in his network.

-Conclusion: Although port 139 was blocked but still sharing was possible due to running protocol on port 445.
+Conclusion: Although port 139 was blocked but still sharing was possible due to the running protocol on port 445.
 Hence by blocking port 137 and 139 admin has added a security level that will prevent NetBIOS session service as well as NetBIOS name service for NetBIOS enumeration.

 For more scanning method read our previous article from here.

-Conclusion: Enumeration plays an important role in network penetration testing because it will fetch out hidden information of victim’s system as well as identify the weakness that may help in exploiting the system.
+Conclusion: Enumeration plays an important role in network penetration testing because it will fetch out hidden information of a victim’s system as well as identify the weakness that may help in exploiting the system.

-Author: AArti Singh is a Researcher and Technical Writer at Hacking Articles.
+Author: Aarti Singh is a Researcher and Technical Writer at Hacking Articles.
 An Information Security Consultant, Social Media and Gadgets Lover.
 Contact here